garvitchittora/garvitchittora-SGR-2/README.md

         3)
         	a) This function is used to position the fixed header after 600 px and add some class to it .

 		b) The "onscroll" event occurs when an element's scrollbar is being scrolled.
-When someone scroll it calls "myFunction" function.
+When someone scroll, it calls "myFunction" function.

 		    	//window.onscroll = function() {myFunction()};